Partial differential equations with quadratic nonlinearities viewed as matrix-valued optimal ballistic transport problems: Introduction

 Aside from the KdV and Zakharov-Kuznetsov equations, proving the global solvability of the equations listed above faces the same or even stronger difficulties as in the case of the 3D incompressible Euler equation (for $d>2$ and often even for $d=2$).
 Naturally, significant restrictions on the initial data or on the size of the domain can help to prove the existence of global solutions of the above models.
 For example, one can find such results in \cite{BBS88,caillin,Xu20} and \cite{ST05,ST07,LSZ15,lei2015,lei2016} for the ideal incompressible MHD and the ``neo-Hookean'' incompressible isotropic elastic fluid, respectively.
 Apart from that, adding dissipative terms, i.e., making the equations at least partially parabolic, can also secure global well-posedness, as was done in \cite{ER15} for the Maxwell's fluid.

 We are not aware of any theorems about existence of type A or C solutions emanating from arbitrary initial data for the above-mentioned examples.
-We refer to \cite{BNF16,F18} for some related results concerning existence and non-existence of type A solutions (without prescribing initial data).
+We refer to \cite{BNF16,F18,F21} for some related results concerning existence and non-existence of type A solutions for the ideal incompressible MHD.
 Some particular weak solutions to the EPDiff equations (with initial data being some specific measures) were discussed in \cite{EPD05}.

 The ideal incompressible MHD and Euler-$\alpha$ are known to have type B solutions \cite{Wu00,V12}.
 The quadratic structure of the abstract Euler equation \eqref{e:aeuler} together with the conservativity \eqref{e:acons} comply nicely with Lions' concept (see \cite[Appendix]{V12} for a related discussion).
 We have little doubt that all the examples of Section \ref{Sec3} admit type B solutions (this should not be difficult to prove but lies beyond the scope of this article).
-It would be interesting to find a link between the variational solutions \eqref{e:geuler} and the type B solutions.
+It would be interesting to find a link between our type E solutions and the type B solutions.
 However, our type E solutions are obtained in a completely different manner, and are more regular in time and in space.

 Type D solutions to the the multidimensional Camassa-Holm were recently constructed in \cite{GNV18}.